lopezdsr/sql-query/index_management.md

 {: #benefits_ds}

 - Boosts performance of your queries
-- Lowers cost of your queries
+- Reduces cost of your queries

 ## Overview
 {: #overview_ds}